Runic Revelation Preview

 He rushed to the window by his bed, pulling it open.
 A slight breeze wafted in...not good enough.
 What he needed was a fan to blow the smoke out...but fans didn't exist here.
 He stared out of the window, then he had a sudden burst of inspiration.
 He wove some more magic, throwing it a few feet beyond his window, and a stream of water appeared there.
 Air was sucked toward the stream – a consequence of a gas being fused together to make a liquid – pulling the smoky air in the bedroom outside.
 Within moments, the entire room had been cleared.
 Kyle crossed his arms in front of him, rather pleased at his handiwork.

 Then he heard some shouting from down below, and stuck his head out of the window, looking down.
 Forty stories below, a group of men in black robes were looking upward at him, gesticulating furiously, their hair and fine clothing completely soaked.
 Kyle recoiled in horror, slamming the window shut and backpedaling quickly.
 Had the men seen his face?
-No, they couldn't have...his room was over four hundred feet up...
+No, they couldn't have...his room was over eight hundred feet up...

 He heard more knocking at the door.

-Kyle spun around, running to to answer the door.
-He felt something cold on his stomach as he ran, and stopped right before the door, glancing down at himself.
+Kyle spun around, running to answer the door.
+He felt something wet on his belly as he ran, and stopped right before the door, glancing down at himself.
 The entire front of his pajamas was soaked with urine!
 He turned to his bureau, on top of which a neatly folded stack of black clothing lay.
 Jenkins must have left the new set for him, bless the butler's heart!
 Kyle scrambled out of his clothes, throwing them in the tub with the burnt bedding.
 Then he changed rapidly, having just managed to pull on his pants when the blue light in the center of the door went dark, signaling that it had been unlocked from the outside.
 The door opened, a man's head peering in from behind it.

 “You okay in there?” the man asked.
-It was one of Kalibar's elite guards, powerful armored Battle-Weavers that acted as the personal bodyguards of the empire's rulers – and by extension, Kyle.
+It was one of Kalibar's elite guards, powerful armored Battle-Weavers that acted as the personal bodyguards of the Empire's rulers – and by extension, Kyle.
 Kyle nodded sheepishly, hoping he didn't look as guilty as he felt.
 The guard frowned.
 “I smelled smoke coming from your room,” he added suspiciously.

-“Guess not,” he replied.
+“Guess not,” he muttered.
 Then he opened the door all the way.
 He was clad in black metal armor, but wore no helmet.
 Helmets had lost their appeal in Stridon of late.
 “Come with me,” he ordered.
 “Master Owens is expecting you.”

 Kyle nodded, walking out of his room and following the guard into the main living room of Kalibar's magnificent suite.
 The guard stopped suddenly, turning about and facing Kyle.

-“The Aegis,” he stated, pointing back to Kyle's room.
+“The Aegis,” he reminded.
 Kyle nearly slapped his own forehead; he'd forgotten to wear his protective chest-piece.
 He ran back into his room, grabbing it from his dresser and putting it on.
 The magical armor had been given to him by Kalibar as a gift during his coronation ceremony a few days ago; it was over two thousand years old, and extraordinarily powerful, able to protect Kyle from just about any attack.
 Kalibar had insisted that Kyle wear the armor every day, only taking it off before he went to bed.
 Kalibar's enemies would stop at nothing to defeat him, even if that meant attacking his new family.
 Kyle always felt safer with it on.

 That done, Kyle and his chaperone walked back into the main room of the suite.
 The Grand Weaver had two suites in the Great Tower; this one, which he had acquired after his first term as Grand Weaver six years ago, and an even larger suite one floor above.
 Kyle trailed behind the guard, exiting Kalibar's suite and taking the magical elevator – a riser, they called it – all the way down to the first floor.
 The two made their way down the long hallway from the riser to the main lobby, which was already bustling with students rushing to get to their classes.
 The crowd gave Kyle and his elite guard wide berth, parting before them.
 Kyle ignored the stares of the students; as the newly adopted son of the most powerful Weaver in the land, Kyle had become a bit of a celebrity.
 He'd enjoyed the attention for the first day or two, but now he wished people would just get over it already.